-As disclosed in the consolidated statements of operations, for the year ended December 31, 2020, the Company incurred significant research and development ("R&D") expenses, which amounted to approximately \$14.4 million.
-At December 31, 2020, the Company had accrued \$1.4 million for R&D expenses on the consolidated balance sheet.
-A large amount of the Company's R&D expenses are service fees paid to contract research organizations ("CROs).
-The R&D activities with these CROs are documented in contractual agreements and are typically performed over an extended period, and there may be several milestones of the services in one agreement.
+As disclosed in the consolidated statements of operations, for the year ended December 31, 2021, the Company incurred significant research and development ("R&D") expenses, which amounted to approximately \$14.6 million.
+At December 31, 2021, the Company had accrued \$1.3 million for R&D expenses on the consolidated balance sheet.
+A large amount of the Company's R&D expenses are service fees paid to contract research organizations ("CROs") and contract manufacturing organizations ("CMOs").
+The R&D activities with these CROs and CMOs are documented in contractual agreements and are typically performed over an extended period, and there may be several milestones of the services in one agreement.
 Therefore, the allocation of the service expenses based on the progress of the R&D projects and the milestones completed for the appropriate financial reporting period involved judgement and estimation.

-We identified management's estimate of accruals for R&D expenses as a critical audit matter due to the significance of these expenses to the financial statements and the subjectivity involved in estimating the progress of the R&D projects and service fees accrued for the completion of milestones by the CROs.
+We identified management's estimate of accruals for R&D expenses as a critical audit matter due to the significance of these expenses to the financial statements and the subjectivity involved in estimating the progress of the R&D projects and service fees accrued for the completion of milestones by the CROs and CMOs.
 As a result, auditor judgement and additional testing were required to perform procedures and evaluate audit evidence related to the accruals for R&D expenses.

 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
-Our audit procedures related to the accruals for R&D expenses included the following, among others, (i) we obtained an understanding of management's process and evaluated the design of controls related to the accrual process for R&D expenses; (ii) we read selected research agreements to evaluate whether the progress and the completion of milestones reported by the representatives of the CROs and the corresponding service fees are based on the respective contractual terms, (iii) we sent confirmations to CROs, on a sample basis, to confirm the amount of the total R&D service fees incurred for the year and the amounts of outstanding payables under the terms of the contracts, and (iv) we selected projects from the open contract list at year end and made inquiries of the CROs, supporting management's estimate of R&D expenditures.
+Our audit procedures related to the accruals for R&D expenses included the following, among others, (i) we obtained an understanding of management's process and evaluated the design of controls related to the accrual process for R&D expenses; (ii) we read selected research agreements to evaluate whether the progress and the completion of milestones reported by the representatives of the CROs and CMOs and the corresponding service fees are based on the respective contractual terms, (iii) we sent confirmations to CROs and CMOs, on a sample basis, to confirm the amount of the total R&D service fees incurred for the year and the amounts of outstanding payables under the terms of the contracts, and (iv) we selected projects from the open contract list at year end and made inquiries of the Company research personnel regarding the project status, and we also inspected invoices received subsequent to year-end and additional documents and correspondence with the CROs and CMOs, supporting management's estimate of R&D expenditures.